Gumapang Ka sa Lusak: Plot

 Living in the slums of Manila, Jonathan, a college student, enjoys spending time with his wealthy college friends, Eric, Dodo, and RJ.
 One night at a bar, he meets Rachel, a former sexy star who is having an affair with Mayor Edmundo Guatlo, who is running for Congress and is being financially supported by the mayor, at the cost of being constantly followed by Edmundo's aide, Falcon.
 Jonathan sees Rachel again at the bar, but when Falcon and his men force her to come with them, Jonathan helps her escape.
-Rachel visits her family, but her younger sister Gigi is embarrassed because of her affair with Edmundo.
-She also visits her former boyfriend Levi, who is imprisoned for robbery.
-She asks Edmundo to use his connections to release Levi.
-While on the way to a party, Edmundo is tailed by his wife Rowena and is asked to transfer to her car.
+Rachel visits her family, but her younger sister, Gigi, is embarrassed by her affair with Edmundo.
+She also visits her former boyfriend, Levi, who was imprisoned for robbery, in jail.
+She asks Edmundo to use his connections to secure Levi's release.
+On the way to a party, Edmundo is followed by his wife, Rowena, who asks him to switch to her car.
 At the party, Rachel comes and surprises Rowena.

-Rowena visits Rachel and offers money, but asks her to leave the house that she got from Edmundo, but Rachel insists that Edmundo is the one who will decide for her.
+Rowena visits Rachel and offers money, but asks her to leave the house she got from Edmundo.
+Rachel insists that Edmundo is the one who will decide for her.
 Rowena threatens her that if she does not obey, she will pour acid on her face and she will have her raped.
-Then, Rachel's father was fired from his work and blamed Rowena after she talked to his employer.
+Then Rachel's father was fired from his job and blamed Rowena after she spoke to his employer.
 Edmundo tells Rachel that Levi is about to be released from prison.
 Upon Levi's release, Falcon told him that Edmundo helped him, but asked him to kill Edmundo's political rival, Atty.
 Ricardo Tuazon.
 When Rachel visits Levi, he reveals Edmundo's instructions, promising that they will start all over after the deed.
 Levi complies and kills Tuazon during a beauty pageant while being interviewed as one of the judges.
 But Edmundo betrays him and orders his men to hunt him down.
-Levi sought refuge at the house of Rachel's family.
+Levi sought refuge in Rachel's family's house.
 But her father does not want to get involved with Levi.
-Jonathan also comes to help, but Rachel refuses because she does not want him to get involved.
+Jonathan also comes to help, but Rachel refuses, not wanting him to get involved.
 Falcon and his men arrive and kill Levi in front of Rachel and Jonathan, both of whom escape.